biermanr/intermediate-vim/1_files_windows/README.md

 C-ww                toggle between windows
-C-wl                move to the window on the right C-wh                move to the window on the left
+C-wl                move to the window on the right C-wh                move to the window on the left C-wk                move to the window up
+C-wj                move to the window down
 ```
 Splits can be moved and resized as well.
 Without any other arguments,
 the split contains the same active buffer, but you can also specify a filename